levinyiro/football-tournament/README.md

 # football-tournament

 ## user story
-I have an empty tournament.
-I add 2 hats - strong and weak players.
-In a hat I will add 4-4 players.
+First of all, I initialize the data of tournament.
+I decide how much groups there will be, and how many person can be in the knockout (2, 4, 8, 16).
+There will be Team1, Team2, etc... and I can rename all of that.
 In every tournament I have to add players (so the name won't be unique in tournament table).
-I will raffle into two groups (A and B).
-In a group there will be two strong and two weak player.
 This step will generate the matches.
-A match will have scores and there will be 6 match in that case in a group.
-At the end of the matches of a group the programme will choose the two best player into a knock match.
+A match will have scores.
+At the end of the matches of a group the program will choose the for example two best player into a knock match.
 This step will generate the first knockmatches (group A first vs. group B second and group A second vs. group B first).

 If a player win a knockout match, there will be generated a new knockout match with a round and a matchnumber.